linpengcheng/PurefunctionPipelineDataflow/README.md

 Like most functions in the R language, you can design many named parameters with default values, which are highly scalable.
-In addition, clojure has many core functions for operating hash-map, it's easy to operate, not only when using ->> macro can not write parentheses, it can be integrated parameter formation, verification, transformation and serial pipeline functions, It is also convenient to deconstruct the clojure. which is as convenient as multi-parameter functions in use.
+In addition, clojure has many core functions for operating hash-map, it's easy to operate, not only it may don't write parentheses when using ->> macro, it can be integrated parameter formation, verification, transformation and serial pipeline functions, It is also convenient to deconstruct the clojure. which is as convenient as multi-parameter functions in use.